imhazige/myblog/_posts/2021-01-17-continuous-integration-for-a-expo-managed-flow-project.md

 ### Upload by fastlane
 As we know, `expo upload:ios` should do this task, but... actually it does not work in most case, it will response a error `Upload iOs: [iTMSTransporter] -Djava.ext.dirs=……/ext is not supported.
 Use -classpath instead.`

-So what we are doing is use fastlane, in bitrise, this is pretty simple as it is a build in widget.
+So what we are doing is use fastlane, in `bitrise`, this is pretty simple as it is a build in widget.

 ## Upload to Google Play Store
 This have the same problem like ios, need get the download link by a loop